 Anyone experiencing financial hardship due to the pandemic should reach out to Capital One directly to work out a solution.
-The issuer encourages cardholders to use digital tools online and via the Capital One mobile app for account management and hardship assistance due to long wait times by phone.

 “We understand the concern and uncertainty people may be experiencing surrounding the coronavirus (COVID-19) and are committed to being responsive to the needs of our customers and associates as the situation evolves,” a Capital One spokesperson said via email.
 “We also understand that there may be instances where customers find themselves facing financial difficulties.
 Capital One is here to help, and we encourage customers who may be impacted to reach out so we can discuss and help find a solution.“

 Impacted cardholders can request payment assistance by enrolling online.
 Previously, the issuer’s website stated that cardholders may delay up to three payments, but it no longer specifies the exact number of payment deferrals available.
 The website currently states that cardholders might “be able to defer a payment.”

 Eligible Citi credit card holders may make use of “always on” assistance programs, which include credit line increases and collection forbearance options.
 Citi has also started allowing cardholders to use ThankYou points for minimum payments.
 While many issuers allow you to use rewards as a statement credit, you’ll typically still be required to make the minimum payment.

 According to a representative from the issuer, cardholders are encouraged to reach out if they need assistance so Citi can work with them individually to understand their particular needs and ensure assistance accordingly.
 You can call directly or log into your online account to request assistance digitally.